 - Utah Labor Commission offers support and resources to help businesses ensure compliance with unemployment and workers’ compensation, plus other labor laws.

 Utah has a flat income tax but no local taxes.
 However, this doesn’t mean you should calculate your company’s payroll taxes by hand, as that could lead to costly errors.
 There are no state-specific payroll forms and fairly straightforward HR laws.
-Combined, this makes Utah one of the easiest states to run payroll.
+Combined, this makes Utah one of the easiest states in which to run payroll.